 Locate non-profits that provide food and basic needs.
 There are several charities that partner together to end hunger, provide clothing, serves meals to the homebound, and help with non-monetary needs.
 Some of them are as follows.

 - Blanco Senior Center - They administer Meals on Wheels and offer counseling, vouchers for medications, and clothing to the elderly.
 Call 505-632-9146.

 - Frontline Mission - There is a food pantry and soup kitchen.
 Call 505-564-3740.

 - P.A.T.H.
 Daily Bread - Holiday meals, a food bank, SNAP food stamps and information on loan programs may be offered.
 Phone - 505-327-0956.

 - Many other resources are available.
-Read San Juan County food pantries.
+Read San Juan County free food pantries.